billewanick/seal-blog/README.md

   - newSealPost.sh
     - Script to be called daily by a cron job on the server.
 Generates the post for the day, builds and commits.

-- dist/
-  - Place for the Haskell build artifacts to go.

-- generate/
-  - generateSealPosts.hs
-    - A Haskell script that checks the website/posts folder and creates a blog post for every day from 1998 until the current date.
-There you will find the adjective lists if you think of more words to describe seals.

 - website/
   - A basic Hakyll site, slightly modified to serve seals.
 Most of the site is generated from the `site.hs` file.
 Check the [Hakyll](https://jaspervdj.be/hakyll/) documentation for more info.

-## These seals need more adjectives

-In [generate/generateSealPosts.hs](https://gitlab.com/billewanick/seal-blog/-/blob/master/generate/generateSealPosts.hs#L117-221) you'll find two lists of adjectives.
-Submit a pull request to add more.
-Or email me at admin AT cutesealfanpage.love

 ## Work to be done